Seanan McGuire

 Her characters are sometimes over the top with their actions and reactions, but then this is fantasy and they are fae.
 I suppose it would be odder if they were not larger than life.
 Toby herself is very likable in both her strengths and weaknesses.
 Tybalt is a character one can't help but like and his gradually unfolding relationship with Toby is one of the better written parts of the series.

 The action (fights, car chases, hunts) is often more like an action movie than a novel, in that it moves very fast and Toby seems indestructible.
 This is a minor quibble, though, because the novel is a solidly enjoyable, casual read and I would certainly recommend this series to fans of paranormal fiction and urban fantasy.
-Do read them in order, though, as many incidents in An Artificial Night can only be fully understood by having read the first two novels.
+Do read them in order, though, as many incidents in

 No comments: